jcapiitao/NetScriptGen/docs/intro.rst

 - An excel Workbook with structured network data and sub-templates
 - A global template with variables to be filled in

-NetScriptGen read the global template and attempt to fill out the variable by finding a relationship between the variable and the data contained into the Excel workbook.
+NetScriptGen reads the global template and attempts to fill out the variable by finding a relationship between the variable and the data contained into the Excel workbook.
 This is how a template with variable looks like:

-   code-block:: python
+..   code-block:: none

    hostname {{hostname}}
    username {{general_data!user:name:1}} privilege 15 secret {{general_data!user:name:1}}